Thomas Lawrence Higgins: Career and activism

 On October 14, 1977, Higgins and his friend and fellow gay rights activist Bruce Brockway attended a televised pre-concert press conference hosted by singer Anita Bryant, who was answering questions about her plan to open a network of Anita Bryant Centers where "homosexuals could go for rehabilitation."
 During the conference Higgins got up, and pushed a banana cream pie into Bryant's face.
 Afterwards he and four companions exited the studio to answer questions for the media.
 Bryant's husband Bob Green noticed one of them holding an unused pie, and pressed it into his face in retaliation.
 Criminal charges were not filed against Higgins.
-Earlier in the year, Higgins had also been involved in the pieing of Archbishop John Roach.
+Earlier in the year, Higgins had also been involved in the pieing of John Roach.

 In 1980, Higgins and Brockway founded the Positively Gay Cuban Refugee Task Force, in response to an influx of refugees fleeing Cuba.
 Among these refugees were gay men, who faced legal persecution in their home country.
 They were all housed in refugee camps, and were unable to leave without an American sponsor.
 The organization helped mobilize Minneapolis's gay community to sponsor gay refugees, and allow them to leave and resettle.